 We offer a variety of programs in North Tamborine Mountain, where children and adult can also benefit from the natural surroundings of the rainforest, birds, and wallabies.
 There is evidence that being in nature lowers blood pressure and the heart rate, and lowers the stress response from stress hormones cortisol and adrenaline.

 The Group Therapy program is comprised of up to 2 children or adults grouped by age and, where possible, referral reasons.
-Sessions are 90-min and are recommended for a period of 10 weeks within the school terms.
+Sessions are up to 90-min and are recommended for a period of 10 weeks within the school terms.

 The Individual Therapy program supports individuals in a one-on-one setting in 60-minute sessions.
 Program duration is assessed on a case-by-case basis and ranges from 10-20 weeks.